bidstack-group/PubguardSDK/README.md

 #### Swift

-The Pubguard Library contains the Swift Module.
+The Pubguard Library contains the Swift Module, you only need to import that module.
-You only need to import that module, check the code example below:
+Check the code example below:

 ```swift
 *Example AppDelegate.swift*